lucan8/chimera/README.md

 #### 3. Running

-This section refers to `main.py` which takes `input.txt` an determines which programming language is used.
+This section refers to `main.py` which reads the contents of `input.txt`, passes them to `classify` which calculates the probabilities of each of the programming language and chooses the one with the highest value.

 # Results